moontaeh/etch-a-sketch/README.md

 # etch-a-sketch

 A website that simulates the famous toy Etch-A-Sketch.
-Use your mouse like a point to draw lines along the screen and create a beautiful picture.
+Use your mouse like a pointer to draw lines along the screen and create a beautiful picture.